Deep BSVIEs Parametrization and Learning-Based Applications: Numerical Solution of RBSVIEs

-with given expected return \( \mu \) and volatility \( \sigma \).
-Suppose $f(x) = \frac{1}{1 + x}$, $\xi = \max(X_T - K, 0)$, and $L(t) = 0.1$.
-In this case, $\xi$ represents the payoff of a European call option, and the agent evaluates it using a hyperbolically discounted, path-dependent utility process.
-The lower bound $L(t)$ represents a regret-aversion floor, insisting that the perceived utility $Y(t)$ remain at least $10\%$ of a nominal utility level.
+with given expected return \( \mu \in \bR^d \) and diagonal volatility matrix \( \sigma \in \bR^{d \times d} \).
+Suppose $f(x) = \frac{1}{1 + x}$, $\phi = \max \left ( \frac{1}{d}\sum_{i=1}^d X^i(T) - K, 0\right)$, and $L(t) = 0.05$.
+In this case, $\phi$ represents the payoff of a European call option on the average of the $d$ underlying assets (i.e., an arithmetic basket call), and the agent evaluates it using a hyperbolically discounted, path-dependent utility process.
+The lower bound $L(t)$ represents a regret-aversion floor, insisting that the perceived utility $Y(t)$ remain at least $5\%$ of a nominal utility level.
 The reflection field $K(t,s)$ acts to maintain this constraint over the time interval $[t,T]$ while preserving the structure of the valuation process. \end{example}